friday27/stock-price-api/README.md

 * Test suites and routers
   * Issues
-    * delete user -> delete fx/stock data
-    * symbol issue: FXCM:USD/HKD (use it in POST and DELETE test cases)
     * add pre find in Price model to update stock prices

   * TODOs